B-Sahana/Custom-Button-Sample/README.md

 # Features
 - Customizable button text color, size and font style.
-- Customizable button size, background color and border color.
+- Customizable button size, shape, background color and border color.
 - Automatically sets button color for pressed, enable and disable states.
 - Easy to add icons either left or right to the button text and can set icon size also.
 - Easy to change to as image button or button